takuti/takuti.me/_content/en/note/sdg-mooc.md

 > Too many companies are hiding behind charity while they say we take our responsibility. **Charity is not taking responsibility**, taking responsibility is changing the core of your operations.<br/><br/>&mdash;Arjen Boekhold, Co-founder of [Tony's Chocolonely](https://tonyschocolonely.com/us/en/our-mission)

-The goals cannot be achieved without a deep, long-term integration with business, and solving global problems needs includes but are not limited to funding/financial strategy, project management, and business development.
+The goals cannot be achieved without a deep, long-term integration with business, and solving global problems also needs funding/financial strategy, project management, and business development.

 Unfortunately, there is a contradiction that truly meaningful business from the sustainable perspective is less profitable.
 To overcome the problem, a drastic change of the system is needed: